US envoy says climate summit can yield 'enormous progress'

-Kerry attended a preparatory meeting in Milan where delegates from around the world sought to identify where progress can be made before the U.N.
-Climate Change Conference of the Parties starts in Glasgow on Oct.
+Kerry attended a preparatory meeting in Milan where delegates from around the world sought to identify where progress can be made before the U.N. climate change starts in Glasgow on Oct.
 31.

 The 12-day summit aims to secure more ambitious commitments to limit global warming to well below 2 degrees Celsius with a goal of keeping it to 1.5 degrees Celsius compared to pre-industrial levels.
 The event also is focused on mobilizing financing and protecting vulnerable communities and natural habitats.